Kravid-Z/mini-recap-nasa/README.md

 In start file , there is an input and button.

-1. When input field is filled , on button click page should redirect to search page.

-2. In search page we will perform a search request to NASA API and process incoming results.
+On the search page, we will perform a search request to NASA API and process incoming results.

-3. There is 2 type media types here : image and video.
-We will design 2 components for them and load them into correct component.
+There are a thumbnail and nasa_id on each object.
+We will display a thumbnail in the grid when the user clicks on the title, we will redirect to the details page and show the rest of the collection.